 - BIO 201: Genetics

 As a biology major, you’ll attend at least 12 biology colloquia.
 Luther’s biology colloquia let you gather with other biologists for lectures and discussions.
-These presentations represent a wide diversity of biology.
+These presentations represent a wide diversity of biological topics.

 No matter what areas of biology you choose to focus on, Luther will set you up for life as a scientist.
 At Luther, you will: